 What kind of aftercare is involved?

 Some people prefer a crate to bed rest after back surgery.
 With a crate, not only will your dog get lots of exercises while pottying and playing inside, but you can help keep your dog off slippery surfaces and out of trouble.
 It will depend on how successful your school/training program is at keeping your dog from counter surfing and other bad habits that can lead to degenerative changes in the spine again.
 If you create your dog, I recommend giving it some exercise in the crate, so it doesn’t feel like a prison.
-I also recommend that you feed the dog its favorite food in the crate, so it doesn’t get boring and develop bad habits.
+I also recommend that you feed the dog its favorite dog food in the crate, so it doesn’t get boring and develop bad habits.
 Don’t forget to give your dog plenty of quality time to play on its own before bedtime.

 Do dogs need medicine after back surgery?

 If your dog is a rescue from a shelter or rescue group, has been through extensive medical care already, and has been diagnosed with pain, perhaps even with an incision site causing pain at the incision site.
-Yes, your veterinarian will want to prescribe pain medication for its comfort.
+Yes, your veterinarian will want to prescribe pain medication like aspirin for its comfort.